MubeenHassan-OSO/WordPress/README.md

 # WordPress
-All WordPress Code and different logics
+All WordPress Custom Code and logics